Tempest1000/PSAdmin/readme.md

 npm install --save toastr@2.1.0
 ````

-Once this is installed some changes need to be added to the gulpfile
+Once this is installed some changes need to be added to the gulpfile.

 Add the toastr css here to add it to the css bundle: